akshaykumarkona/Unmasking-Deception--A-Data-Driven-Approach-to-Predicting-Fraudulent-Transactions/README.md

 # Unmasking-Deception_A-Data-Driven-Approach-to-Predicting-Fraudulent-Transactions
 In the rapidly evolving landscape of financial transactions, ensuring the security and integrity of online payments has become a paramount concern.
 Our project, titled "Unmasking Deception: A Data-Driven Approach to Predicting Fraudulent Transactions," delves into the intricate world of fraud detection using advanced Machine Learning techniques.
+This project centers around a comprehensive dataset comprising crucial columns such as 'step', 'type', 'amount', 'nameOrig', 'oldbalanceOrg', 'newbalanceOrig', 'nameDest', 'oldbalanceDest', 'newbalanceDest', 'isFraud', and 'isFlaggedFraud'.
+The dataset represents a snapshot of transactional activities, both legitimate and fraudulent, within a financial system.

+The project unfolds in two distinct phases: univariate and multivariate analysis.
+In the univariate analysis, we meticulously dissect each feature in isolation, gaining insights into their distributions, central tendencies, and variabilities.
+This exploration not only aids in identifying patterns but also highlights potential outliers that might be indicative of fraudulent behavior.
+Meanwhile, the multivariate analysis delves into the intricate interplay between these features, unraveling hidden connections and dependencies that might elude a univariate inspection.

+In summary, "Unmasking Deception" is a multidimensional exploration into fraud detection, using data analysis, calculations, and Machine Learning to create a robust predictive model.